Dedakup/focusflow/README.md

 **FocusFlow** is a productivity application developed using React and Tailwind CSS during a pair programming session with my college.
 The application combines a **Pomodoro timer** and a **To-Do list** to help users manage their time efficiently and keep track of their tasks.

+---

 ### Features

-- **To-Do List**:
+#### To-Do List:
 - Add, edit, and delete tasks.
 - Mark tasks as completed.
 - Filter tasks by status (All, Completed, Incomplete).

-- **Pomodoro Timer**:
+#### Pomodoro Timer:
 - Simple and intuitive Pomodoro timer.
 - Customizable session and break lengths.
 - Visual and audio cues to start and stop sessions.

-- **Beautiful Design**:
+#### Beautiful Design:
 - Modern and clean user interface.
 - Cozy and calming background theme to enhance focus.
+- **Lo-Fi Music**: Built-in lo-fi music player to create a soothing environment for productivity.
+- **Scenic Backgrounds**: Stunning background visuals that change dynamically to match the mood and enhance the overall user experience.

+---

 ## Setup and Installation